Silewis37/silewis.dev/content/about.md

 +++
 # Who am I?

-I am Sapii, or that's what my online alias is.
+I am Silewis, or that's what my online alias is.

+I am Samuel Lewis, I am a programmer that is very advanced in multiple different programming languages.
+Such as Python, HTML, CSS, JS, C++, JAVA, Ruby, PHP, React, and a whole lot more than just those alone.

 I am a student at a particular early college, some might say best in the county.